 Old Inauguration Day - march

-Mon, Mar 4, 2024
+Tue, Mar 4, 2025

 Old Inauguration Day

 Old Inauguration Day is an annual American holiday commemorating changes in the Constitution regarding presidential and official inaugurations.
 It is celebrated on March 4.
-The date of the celebration is due to the 20th Amendment to the Constitution, which made significant changes in how rulers take office.
+The date of the celebration is due to the 20th Amendment to the Constitution, which made significant changes in how leaders take office.

 History

 The history of Old Inauguration Day is directly related to the 20th Amendment to the U.S. Constitution, which was passed in the winter of 1933.
-Now the term of office of the head of state was set from March 4 to January 20, and members of Congress to January 3.
+Now the term of office for the head of state was set from March 4 to January 20, and for members of Congress to January 3.
 This postponement allowed more time for a legitimate transfer of power, as well as for the resolution of all disputed issues.

 The adopted amendments introduced a provision aimed at regulating major issues during the temporary absence of the president, when the powers of the old president have ended and a new president has not yet been appointed.
-In American culture, a similar period was called the “Lame Duck.
+In American culture, a similar period was called the “Lame Duck.”

-Interesting facts
+Interesting Facts

 • The first presidential inauguration in the United States was held on April 30, 1789, at the Federal Hall in New York City.

-How to celebrate
+How to Celebrate

 Learn more interesting information about the inaugurations of different U.S. presidents.
 Read more about the 20th Amendment to the Constitution.
 Study the algorithm of the inauguration procedure.